 Built in the mid-1960's, the Biology Greenhouse serves as an important teaching resource for the Department of Biology at Utah State University.
 The plant specimens are used in numerous teaching labs and offer students an opportunity to study a wide array of plant life.
 The specimens are divided up into 4 rooms, each of which serves a different purpose.

 Room One houses a mature collection of plant specimens that are useful for students to study in teaching labs.
 There is also a collection of ferns that are used for genetic research (Wolf lab).
 Included in this research is the fern Lonchitis hirsuta, native to Puerto Rico, which is difficult to cultivate.
 In addition, there are a group of primitive plants which include Equisetum, Selaginella and Psilotum that aid in student's understanding of the evolution of plants.
 A small group of Insectivorous plants are represented and always seem to fascinate the students.

 Room Two is reserved for faculty and student research and propagation for the teaching labs.
-Students use these specimens to study Biological Discovery (1015), Plant Structure (BIOL 4410), Plant Pathology (BIOL 4430) and other related disciplines.
+Students use these specimens to study Plant Physiology (Biol 4400), Plant Structure (BIOL 4410), Plant Pathology (BIOL 4430) and Plant Systematics and Diversity (Biol 4750/6750) and other related disciplines.
 Because of the variety of research and propagation needs, there is always a lot of change in this room.
 During the cold, gloomy months of winter, this room looks like spring!

 An important teaching aspect of the greenhouse is the use of Integrated Pest Management (IPM) practices in controlling pests.
 With limited spraying and introducing biological organisms to control insect populations, entomology students can study both beneficial insects and greenhouse pests and their impact on plant populations.
 Having an opportunity to see the good and the bad allows students to better understand the benefits and challenges of IPM practices while maintaining a sustainable environment.